cryptoChaosDev/mooza_dev/deployment/README.md

 1. The documentation in `VPS_DEPLOYMENT.md`
 2. The application logs
 3. Run the troubleshooting script
+4. Try the fix deployment script
-4. Open an issue on the GitHub repository
+5. Open an issue on the GitHub repository